Scientific Linux Security Update : java-1.6.0-openjdk on SL5.x, SL6.x, SL7.x i386/x86_64

 SynopsisThe remote Scientific Linux host is missing one or more security updates.

-- It was discovered that the Hotspot component of OpenJDK did not properly check arguments of the System.arraycopy() function in certain cases.
-An untrusted Java application or applet could use this flaw to corrupt virtual machine's memory and completely bypass Java sandbox restrictions.
-(CVE-2016-5582)
+An untrusted Java application or applet could use this flaw to bypass Java sandbox restrictions.
+(CVE-2016-0483)

-- A flaw was found in the way the JMX component of OpenJDK handled classloaders.
-An untrusted Java application or applet could use this flaw to bypass certain Java sandbox restrictions.
-(CVE-2016-5554)
+Multiple flaws were discovered in the Networking and JMX components in OpenJDK.
+An untrusted Java application or applet could use these flaws to bypass certain Java sandbox restrictions.
+(CVE-2016-0402, CVE-2016-0448)

 SolutionUpdate the affected packages.